 - Are a U.S. citizen or eligible non-citizen (i.e., eligible to receive federal Title IV aid).

-- Are (or have been) enrolled in a degree-seeking or certificate program for Spring 2020.
+- Are (or have been) enrolled in a degree-seeking or certificate program for Spring 2020 or later.

 - Meet Satisfactory Academic Progress

 - Are not be in default on a federal student loan or owe an overpayment on any federal grant.